 Each year during the city budget adoption process, the City Council sets amount of ad valorem revenue to be collected for city operations.
-The dollar amount of ad valorem revenue is used by the county to establish the mill levy, or property tax rate.
-Table 5.10 provides the mill levy rates for Westwood for the FY2000 to FY2016 property tax cycles.
+The dollar amount of ad valorem revenue is used by the county to establish the mill levy.
+The mill levy is the number of tax dollars per thousand of dollars of assessed value, which describes the municipal, or property tax rate.
+Table 5.10 provides the mill levy rates from FY2010 to FY2015 for Westwood for the FY2000 to FY2016 property tax cycles.